 The Center for Biological Physics conducts research into biological phenomena using the tools and methodologies of physics at Arizona State University.
 The center includes seven core faculty members with home appointments in the School of Molecular Sciences and several graduate students and postdoctoral researchers.

-A research center within the ASU Biodesign Institute, the Center for Bioenergetics is directed by Dr. Stephen Johnston and Dr. Neal Woodbury.
+A research center within the ASU Biodesign Institute, the Center for Innovation in Medicine is directed by Dr. Stephen Johnston and Dr. Neal Woodbury.
 The center is tackling important problems in medicine and disease not by building on existing discoveries and knowledge, but by attempting to transform understanding of disease.
 Research projects range from developing a single vaccine to prevent virtually all types of cancer to treating oncoming illness before experiencing any of the symptoms.

 Founded in 1960, the Center for Meteorite Studies houses the world's largest university-based meteorite collection.
 The collection contains specimens from over 1,600 separate meteorite falls and finds, and is actively used internationally for planetary, geological and space science research.

 A part of the ASU Biodesign Institute and directed by Dr. Hao Yan, the Center explores the emerging field of biomimicry and focuses on complex and dynamic self-assembly using DNA as programmable molecules, using DNA self-assembly for the construction of interactive spatial networks of chemical and biochemical species, and develops multicomponent and multifunctional nanoparticle and nanowire materials for biosensing, bioimaging and energy applications.